June-Skeeter/Module6_GEOS270/docs/Application_Part3.md

 <img src="content/images/Statistics.png" alt="hi" class="inline"/>

 ### Table 1
-Coeficinet of Detrmination values and the strength of the relationships they represent.
+Coefficient of Determination values and the strength of the relationships they represent.

 |R<sup>2</sup>| Relationship|
 |-------------|-------------|